MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-for-individuals.md

 ## Next steps
-RMS for individuals is an example of using the self-service signup feature that is supported by Azure Active Directory.
-For more information about how this feature works, see [What is Self-Service Signup for Azure Active Directory?](/azure/active-directory/users-groups-roles/directory-self-service-signup) in the Azure Active Directory documentation.
+RMS for individuals is an example of using the self-service signup feature that is supported by Microsoft Entra ID.
+For more information about how this feature works, see [What is Self-Service Signup for Microsoft Entra ID?](/azure/active-directory/users-groups-roles/directory-self-service-signup) in the Microsoft Entra documentation.